ansible/ansible/README.md

 Ansible is a extra-simple Python API for doing 'remote things' over SSH.

-While Func, which I co-wrote, aspired to avoid using SSH and have it's own daemon infrastructure, Ansible aspires to be quite different and more minimal, but still able to grow more modularly over time.
+While [Func](http://fedorahosted.org/func), which I co-wrote, aspired to avoid using SSH and have it's own daemon infrastructure, Ansible aspires to be quite different and more minimal, but still able to grow more modularly over time.
+This is based on talking to a lot of users of various tools and wishing to eliminate problems with connectivity and long running daemons, or not picking tool X because they preferred to code in Y.

 Why use Ansible versus something else?
 (Fabric, Capistrano, mCollective, Func, SaltStack, etc?)
 It will have far less code, it will be more correct, and it will be the easiest thing to hack on and use you'll ever see -- regardless of your favorite language of choice.
+Want to only code plugins in bash or clojure?
+Ansible doesn't care.
+The docs will fit on one page and the source will be blindingly obvious.

 Principles
 ==========